The Natural History Museum | London’s Vast Repository of Animals & Plants

 VISITING THE NATURAL HISTORY MUSEUM

-The Museum is open all year round (except 24th-26th December), from 10am-5.30pm, and is totally free to enter – though their temporary exhibitions do have an entrance fee.
+The Museum is open daily, all year round (except 24th-26th December), from 10am-5.30pm, and is totally free to enter – though their temporary exhibitions do have an entrance fee.
 It’s best accessed by public transport (nearest station South Kensington), with the main entrance on Cromwell Road.
 There’s a cloakroom charged by item type, and an on-site café, but if you’re making a day of it, you’re a stone’s throw from many of the best restaurants in South Kensington – and the boozy, science-themed afternoon tea at The Ampersand Hotel.